Brothers (1785 ship): Career

-6th enslaving voyage (1793–1794): War with France broke out in early 1793.
+6th voyage transporting enslaved people (1793–1794): War with France broke out in early 1793.
 Captain Joseph Williams acquired two letters of marque, one on 9 March 1793 and a second on 14 March.
 He sailed from Bristol on 30 March, and started acquiring captives on 16 August at New Calabar.
 Brothers sailed from Africa on 27 September and arrived at Kingston, Jamaica on 9 December.
 She had embarked 350 captives, and arrived with 314; this represented a 10% mortality rate.
 She sailed from Kingston on 10 March 1794 and arrived back at Bristol on 21 April.

-7th enslaving voyage (1794-loss): Captain James Barr sailed from Bristol on 15 October 1794.
+7th voyage transporting enslaved people (1794-loss): Captain James Barr sailed from Bristol on 15 October 1794.